Affiliate links on Android Authority may earn us a commission. Learn more.

 - Google Pixel Watch: Finally, while not everyone will consider the Pixel Watch a true Fitbit, the device features deep integration with the Fitbit ecosystem, plus plenty of smart features.
 We consider it the best nonconventional Fitbit option.

 Fitbit Versa 3: The best Fitbit smartwatch for women

 In terms of value and function, the Versa 3 is the best smartwatch available from the Fitbit line.
 While not the newest device in the Versa lineup, we feel this generation still offers more value than its successor.
 The latest model drops key smartwatch features and performed unreliably during our Versa 4 review period.

-The Versa 3 meanwhile, boasts many of the buzz-worthy features a smartwatch wearer wants including accurate health and fitness tracking, SpO2 monitoring, Bluetooth phone call support, a digital payment option (Fitbit Pay), and multi-day battery life.
-In addition to basic activity tracking, the Versa 3 offers detailed sleep tracking, snore and noise detection, and a daily Sleep Score.
+The Versa 3 meanwhile, boasts many of the buzzworthy features a smartwatch wearer wants including accurate health and fitness tracking, SpO2 monitoring, Bluetooth phone call support, a digital payment option (Fitbit Pay), and multi-day battery life.
+During our Versa 3 review, we were impressed by its activity stats and detailed sleep tracking, snore and noise detection, and the inclusion of a daily Sleep Score.
 What about those prized moments of solitude on a long run?
-For those, the Versa 3 offers accurate built-in GPS and onboard music storage.
+For those, the Versa 3 offers accurate built-in GPS.
 Meanwhile, for busy women looking for a hand, the Versa 3 supports both Google Assistant (which was dropped from the Versa 4) and Amazon Alexa.

 Perhaps most importantly, the Fitbit Versa 3 is a bit cheaper than the company’s other top-tier lineup, the Fitbit Sense series.
 In reality, most users won’t miss the few additional health sensors packed into the Sense line, so the price difference makes the Versa 3 the best all-around choice.